AdrianaBioinfo/perceval/README.md

 # 🌈Perceval

-This script allows you to predict the metabolic profile of a cell from a pre-processed film (imagej macro).
+This script allows you to predict the metabolic profile of a cell from a pre-processed film ([Perceval macro)](https://github.com/AdrianaBioinfo/perceval/tree/main/macro).

 The outputs are :
 - Heatmaps of ATP:ADP ratio over time and associated markers (maximum 2)